Who is Vanessa White? I'm A Celebrity... Get Me Out Of Here! 2017 profile

 Who is Vanessa White?
 I’m A Celebrity… Get Me Out Of Here!
 2017 profile

-Everything you need to know about The Saturdays singer tipped to be heading to the jungle
+Everything you need to know about The Saturdays singer who's heading to the jungle

 Age: 28